rounakdatta/homelab.setup/README.md

 ![homelab.setup-logo](homelab.setup_logo.png)

 This repository hosts all the playbooks required to deploy and run my homelab.
-You have to bring your own hardware, Linux operating system and *data* though.
+You have to bring your own hardware, Linux operating system, configuration secrets and *data* though.

 My homelab is a single-node x64 (previously ARM) machine, and applications are deployed containerized via Hashicorp Nomad.
 Tailscale takes care of all the networking required for administration and deployments.
 Cloudflare Tunnels help in exposing the services to the internet.